Umuzi-org/tech-department/content/department-processes/what-recruits-need-to-know/_index.md

 _Why is slack important?_

 - Slack (and tools like slack) are industry standards.
 So start developing good habits now
-- our staff are not always in the office, sometimes work happens off site.
+- Our staff are not always in the office, sometimes work happens off site.
 But communication should still happen

 ##### Emails